Wayanad district: Tourism

 The District has more than 20 destinations.
-The District Tourism Promotion Council, (DTPC) of Wayanad that functions under the Department of Tourism, Government of Kerala is responsible for all tourism related activities in the district.
+District Tourism Promotion Councils (DTPC) of Wayanad that functions under the Department of Tourism, Government of Kerala is responsible for all tourism related activities in the district.

+Wayanad is home to the Wayanad Literature Festival, the largest rurally held literature festival in India.
+It sees a host of authors, journalists and activists in each edition, drawing people in from across the country.

 Transport

 The Kozhikode–Kollegal National Highway 766 (formerly NH 212) passes through Wayanad district.
 En route to Mysore on NH 212, past Wayanad district boundary, which is also the Kerala state boundary, NH 766 passes through Bandipur National Park.
-The nearest airport to Wayanad is Calicut International Airport, also known as Kozhikode International Airport, which is located about 90 km away.
+The nearest airport to Wayanad is Kannur International Airport, which is located about 82 km away.